YuLab-SMU/tigeR/README.md

 `response_NR`	a logical variable.If TRUE, the function will automatically convert the patient's drug response (such as PR, NR, SD, etc. to binary value NR (non-responder) or R (Responder)).

-By employing the `Signature_assessment()` function, you can assess the performance of Signature(including user-built Signature) in different datasets.
+By employing the `Signature_assessment()` function, you can assess the performance of Signature(including user-built Signature) for response prediction in different datasets.
 The function will return a "roc" object, a list of class "roc".

 <p align="center">
     <img src="https://github.com/Chengxugorilla/tigeR/raw/main/man/figures/Sig_ROC.png" alt="Screenshot">